 Many people treat their workouts as a fashion parade, however it is important to wear correct clothing for the type of exercise being performed.
 Typically, shorts and a singlet/shirt for men, and shorts/leggings and shirt/tank top for women are suitable, with running shoes (or ‘five fingers’) required for all participants to give stability and grip.
 It’s best to aim for dri-fit or other sweat-wicking materials as much as possible, as opposed to heavier cotton shirts, which will become heavy when wet.
 You may be a little cold when you leave so think about bringing a light sports jacket and track-pants.
 Women should remember to bring hair ties and wear supportive tops for all exercise.
 It can be worthwhile investing into a ‘gym bag’ where you can keep all your essentials for daily exercise – water bottle, extra towels, training gloves, spare clothes and personal items.

 You should hydrate at least an hour before and after exercise, and you should definitely bring a water bottle to The HIT Room.
-Water is available for sale in the studio, but if you fill a bottle and have this next to you at all times, you’re likely to drink more and therefore keep sufficiently hydrated.
+Water is available for sale, but if you fill a bottle and have this next to you at all times, you’re likely to drink more and therefore keep sufficiently hydrated.

-Our instructors and trainers will always aim to be punctual for you, and we would appreciate the same from our participants.
-However, in extreme circumstances you may enter a group exercise class up to 5 minutes late.
-To prevent injury, we cannot accept entry after this point, as warm-up tracks will be missed.
-For Personal Training sessions, there is more flexibility but you may usually expect your session to be reduced to fit inside the original scheduled timeslot (and remember – a quick message letting your trainer know you’re running late never goes astray!)
+For Personal and Small Group Training sessions, there is some flexibility but you may usually expect your session to be reduced to fit inside the original scheduled timeslot (and remember – a quick message letting your trainer know you’re running late never goes astray!)

-If a Black Rain or T8 signal exists 1 hour immediately before your scheduled class or personal training session, cancellation will occur and full refund will be given.
+If a Black Rain or T8 signal exists 1 hour immediately before your session, cancellation will occur and full refund will be given.

 Exercise should be a daily occurrence and it is not uncommon for our instructors to train multiple times per day.
 At a minimum, however, try to add weights-based and high intensity training into your routine at least 3 times a week, and cardio training at least 2 times a week, to achieve your fitness goals in a reasonable time.
 Motivation is key to success, so keep your training programs varied throughout the week.
 Listen to your body – a little soreness is ok and you will learn to enjoy this feeling of achievement, but always seek advice if you are concerned or develop pain.